 • Fish stock.
 This will give this soup the most seafood flavor, but it might be overwhelming to some.
 You can easily sub with vegetable broth if you’re not a huge fish person.

 • Half and half.
-I have found this is a good middle ground.
-You still get that creaminess without too much fat.
-Use heavy cream if want extra creaminess or dairy-free full-fat milk if want a plant-based alternative.
-Of course, regular milk can be included, too.
+This is a great middle ground for creaminess without too much fat.
+For extra creaminess, use heavy cream, or opt for full-fat dairy-free milk for a plant-based alternative.
+Regular milk works too.

 • Tomato paste.
 This ingredient adds a delightfully creamy and rich texture to the soup.
 Don’t use tomato sauce, especially one that is seasoned.